julienhamonic/julienhamonic.github.io/_posts/2016-10-24-Reality_is_a_theater_projected_from_your_mind.md

 ---

 The physical plane is the subtrate where we see the resultant of what we actually do in higher realms.
-More geometrically speaking, our paths in the physical realm are the trace of our deliberate actions in the emotional plane.
+More geometrically speaking, our paths in the physical realm are the trace of our deliberate actions in the emotional plane.<br>
-We are passive in the projected plane.
+We are passive in the projected plane.<br>
 We are active in the space from which we project.

-To the businessman, the main question is:
+To the businessman, the main question is: <br>
-Do you focus on effects of actions or causes that put them into effect?
+Do you focus on the effects of actions or the causes that put them into effect?<br>
-Money and happiness is where there's control, that is of course the latter case.
+Money and happiness can be reached if you are in control, that is of course the latter case.<br>
 Causes pertain to Ethereality (dimension 4).
 Effects pertain to the physical Reality (dimension 3).
+<br><br>
 Other questions:

 - What plays the role of the projector?